mcellteam/cellblender_tutorials/single_molecule_diffusion.rst

 .. image:: ./images/single_molecule/timeline.png

 * Press the "Play" (|play|) button below the time line
-* Use the scroll wheel to zoom in until you can see the moving torus
+* Use the mouse scroll wheel to zoom in or out until you can see the moving torus

 .. image:: ./images/single_molecule/single_diffusing_molec.png